How would you design this space for a bathroom?

 Comments (10)

 Comments (16)oklouise thanks for the ideas.
 We have actually really thought about the zoning.
 We want the two bedrooms on the southern side with a bathroom between for privacy.
 We also want the eastern lounge room to pop out as a dining room in that spot will waste a gorgeous view.
 We had a straight alfresco and thought it was all a bit hohum.
 I will attach the first and second drafts to see where we have come from.
 The first draft we had drawn was too boring for us ...
 Garry hated draft 2 as he thought it was too wide for solar access and didn't give cross ventilation (north to south or vv).
 It's only positive was the flow of west/east cross ventilation.
 Also the bathroom was too tucked away for guest use when we are using that nice alfresco area.
 We quickly scrapped all those ideas...
 LOL As I said, we like skillion roof lines and are planning on clerestory windows to maximise northern sun.
 Some raked ceilings will probably happen too (and definitely 9 foot ceilings in living areas). the mudroom/laundry will probably be incorporated into the hallway.
 Unlike some on this forum previously I don't object to entering through the laundry.
 It kind of gives a landing spot for groceries from the car on those cold days you don't want to leave the whole house open.
-The garage may actually be a carport to ensure we can have ventilation come through that way and to help us with budget....See MoreHow would you spend your bathroom tile budget?
+The garage may actually be a carport to ensure we can have ventilation come through that way and to help us with budget....See MoreWould you rather a new bathroom or kitchen?

-4 years ago
+- 6 years ago

 siriuskey